nolangbay/chatterbox-web-chat/README.md

 * Once running, the newly initialized database will not contain any user accounts or messages yet.
 * Follow the website navigation to create a new user.
 * Log-in with the new user, and begin creating chat rooms.
-* You can navigate between chatrooms and send messages in any that exist.
+* You can navigate between chatrooms and send messages in any that exist - chat messages are polled live using JSON.
-* Chat messages are polled live using JSON - you can have multiple tabs open with different users logged in and chatting with each other.
+* To test multiple users at the same time, set up multiple chrome profiles: https://support.google.com/chrome/answer/2364824?hl=en&co=GENIE.Platform%3DDesktop
 * You can create as many new users and chat rooms as you want!
 Users only have permission to delete the chat rooms that they have personally created.

 <br>